telerik/maui-docs/controls/chart/behaviors/trackball-behavior.md

 # .NET MAUI Chart TrackBall Behavior

-The TrackBall behavior handles the rendering concise information about data points in a small popup which displays over its relevant data points.
+The TrackBall behavior handles of the rendering concise information about data points in a small popup which displays over its relevant data points.
 A vertical line is also drawn through the data points for maximum clarity.

 ## Features